pymacaron/pymacaron/README.md

 ```

-And you start your server in a terminal like this:
+You start your server in a terminal like this:

 ```bash
 cd projectroot
 python server.py --port 8080
 ```

-And run acceptance tests against the above server like this:
+You run acceptance tests against the above server like this:

 ```bash
 cd projectroot